 - How the injuries impact the daily life

 - The impact on the relationships between the injured party and family members

 - The prognosis for the future

 Putting a price tag on someone’s pain and suffering is extremely difficult.
-Evidence such as photographs of injuries, pain journals, medical records, testimony from the victim, letters or testimony from family and friends, and testimony from experts is used to show how devastating the injuries have been for the accident victim.
-Proving that the victim has suffered substantial physical pain, stress, anxiety, and a significant change in their ability to enjoy their life can increase the value of a personal injury claim.
+Evidence such as photographs of injuries, pain journals, medical records, testimony, letters or testimony from family and friends, and testimony from experts is used to show how devastating the injuries have been for them.
+Proving that they have suffered substantial physical pain, stress, anxiety, and a significant change in their ability to enjoy their life can increase the value of a personal injury claim.

 The insurance company for the other party will try to paint a much different version of facts to convince the jury that they are not entitled to a large amount of compensation for pain and suffering damages.
-An experienced Indiana personal injury attorney understands how to use the evidence to convey to a jury the level of pain and suffering an accident victim has endured because of the negligence, recklessness, or carelessness of the defendant.
+An experienced Indiana personal injury attorney understands how to use the evidence to convey to a jury the level of pain and suffering an they have endured is because of the negligence, recklessness, or carelessness of the defendant.

 Choose an Experienced Attorney to Handle Your Indiana Personal Injury Claim

 An experienced Indiana injury lawyer understands how to use the available evidence to maximize the value of your pain and suffering claim.
 Because non-economic damages can be a substantial portion of a personal injury claim, it is important to hire an attorney who understands the complexity of proving the value of your pain and suffering claim.

 The Indiana personal injury lawyers of The Ken Nunn Law Office have the skills and experience you want as you fight for your right to receive full compensation for your injuries, losses, and damages.
 Contact our office by calling 1-800-CALL-KEN or 1-800-225-5536 to schedule a free case evaluation and legal consultation with an Indiana personal injury lawyer.
 You may also reach our office 24 hours a day, 7 days a week through our Live Chat feature.